loveshon/loveshon/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on game QA
+- ✨ Appium with python
+- ✨ Create programs and hardware to control iOS from Windows
 - 🌱 I’m currently learning firebase
 - 📫 How to reach me: loveshonyj@gmail.com